 The Goal of Waldorf Education

 The goal of Waldorf education is to develop capacities in children that will help them meet whatever the future brings—needs we cannot even guess at present.
 Central to this task is the ability to think with clarity, focus, creativity and flexibility.
 Electronic media and technology work against the development of these capacities.
-That is why the faculty of the Great Barrington Rudolf Steiner School seeks to protect children from the detrimental effects of electronic media and technology, including TV, videos, movies, electronic and video games, computers, web sites, social media, texting, instant messaging, cell phones and other handheld devices, recorded music and radio.
+That is why the faculty of the Berkshire Waldorf School seeks to protect children from the detrimental effects of electronic media and technology, including TV, videos, movies, electronic and video games, computers, web sites, social media, texting, instant messaging, cell phones and other handheld devices, recorded music and radio.

 Effects of Media and Technology on Children